-Meanwhile, both Siegel and Dr. Cercek say it's smart to keep an eye out for colorectal cancer symptoms.
-Many of them are easy to ignore or pass off as something minor—and young people are especially prone to dismissing them, says Dr. Cercek.
+Meanwhile, both Siegel and Dr. Cercek say it's smart to keep an eye out for signs of colorectal cancer.
+Many of the symptoms are easy to ignore or shrug off as something minor—and young people are especially prone to dismissing them, says Dr. Cercek.
 “They think it’s not a big deal and they’re too busy working and living their lives, and they’re more likely to be diagnosed at a later stage.”

-Here are the symptoms Dr. Cercek and Siegel say you shouldn't ignore:
+Here are the colon cancer symptoms Dr. Cercek and Siegel say you shouldn't ignore:

 - Blood in the stool (which can be bright red or dark)

 - Abdominal cramping (that can’t be explained by a bug or something you ate)

 - A change in your bowel movements – whether that’s in timing, frequency, shape of stool, or amount of stool

 If you experience any of these symptoms for more than a week, it’s time to talk to a doctor.
 Do your homework before your appointment and find out if you have a family history of colorectal cancer—if you do, it may prompt your doc to screen you, says Dr. Cercek.

 Siegel warns, however, that if you feel brushed off by your MD, you may need to push for further screening.
 “Most young people will just have some blood in their stool, and it will be diagnosed as hemorrhoids, which is the most likely thing,” she says.
 “But we need to raise awareness among physicians that these symptoms need to be followed up.”